 One scary thing about social media is that its development is directly tied to the development of communication technologies.
 Artificial intelligence, Internet-of-things, and other latest technologies are now being used to make social media platforms more interactive which means they’ll have the ability to soak more and more personal information.

 Facebook, for example, has been investing in AI since 2013 when the company acquired the services of New York University professor Yann LeCun.
 AI has been deeply incorporated in Facebook – from its neural networks learning to tag, to its image recognition technology.
 In fact, AI has a lot to do with our time spent on Facebook!

 It is a well-known fact that deep learning methods work with keyword queries to help create better search results for people and places, and AI is also used to filter people’s news streams better.
 In short, AI has a huge impact on social media such as Facebook.

 As for the IoT, connectivity is at the heart of the Internet-of-Things, and it is safe to assume this technology of connectivity will also affect the world of social media.

 Every popular social media platform is managed by private companies.
 A popular belief is that since these corporations are, “for profit” firms, they don’t care about anything outside of their profits.
-Well, we might not disagree with the argument as every standard firm fights for profit, but the owners or policy makers of these social media firms have been accused of something that they not guilty of, as society as a whole is confused how to handle free speech and free media.
+Well, we might not disagree with the argument as every standard firm fights for profit, but the owners or policymakers of these social media firms have been accused of something that they are not guilty of, as society as a whole is confused about how to handle free speech and free media.

 How can we improve our social media privacy?

-Here is how social media privacy can be improved on both individual and global level.
+Here is how social media privacy can be improved on both individual and global levels.

 - Change the default settings of all your social media profiles.
 The default settings are almost synonymous to an open book of social media.
 Manually change the settings to maximize your account’s privacy.
 You can even change data collection by restricting the platforms from using your information.